neurodsp-tools/neurodsp/doc/glossary.rst

 .. glossary::

-    fourier transform
+    Fourier transform
         A mathematical transformation to decompose a time series into a frequency representation.

     power spectrum
         A frequency domain representation, as an estimate of the power across frequencies in a signal.

     median filter
-        A smoothing approach to replace each value in a signal with the median of the neighbouring entries.
+        A smoothing approach to replace each value in a signal with the median of the neighboring entries.

     coefficient of variation
         A standardized measure of dispersion, as the ratio of the standard deviation to the mean.